A classification of smooth embeddings of 4-manifolds in 7-space, II

 For an admissible set $X$ by Lemma \bo we can define

-\quad {\it The proof of the independence of $\eta_X$ on the choice of $(W,z)$.} The independence of the choice of $(W,z)$ within a Spin cobordism class relative to the boundary is standard (because $p_W$ is a `Spin characteristic class').
-A change of the Spin bordism class of $W$ (relative to $\partial W=M_\varphi$) changes $\eta_{(W, z)}$ by adding $v^2(v^2-p_1(V))$, where $V$ is some closed Spin 8-manifold and $v\in H_6(V)$.
-This is divisible by 24 by the smooth Spin case of [KS91, Proposition 2.5].
+\quad {\it The proof of the independence of $\eta_X$ on the choice of $(W,z)$.} By the Null-bordism Lemma \co the class $\partial z$ is unique.
+The independence of the choice of $(W,z)$ within a spin cobordism class relative to the boundary is standard (because $p_W$ is a `spin characteristic class').
+A change of the spin bordism class of $W$ (relative to $\partial W=M_\varphi$) changes $\eta_{W,z}$ by adding $v^2(v^2-p_1(V))$, where $V$ is some closed spin 8-manifold and $v\in H_6(V)$.
+This is divisible by 24 by the smooth spin case of [KS91, Proposition 2.5].